 (2) Consumer price index, average of consumer prices (annual percent change) published by the International Monetary Fund (IMF).
-The CPI
+The CPI is a survey of consumer prices for all urban consumers.

 (3) Fed Funds corresponds to the interest rate set by the U.S. Federal Reserve.